 Like-Likes.
 They eat your Magic Shield.
 They also frequently show up with Wizzrobes, where losing your upgraded shield makes you much more vulnerable.

 Before you get the bow and arrow, Pols Voice.
 Unpredictable movement pattern, exceptionally durable, immune to bombs and the boomerang, and they do major damage.

-Red Bubbles, especially in the second quest.
+Red Bubbles in the second quest.
 Rather than a temporary inability to use your sword, you have to touch a Blue Bubble or drink a potion.
-In either quest they also tend to get you killed by enemies that are primarily vulnerable to your sword.
+They also tend to get you killed by enemies that are primarily vulnerable to your sword.